ouropencode/ObservableSchema/README.md

 ```

 ## Oddities
 Due to the way Vue Observables seem to integrate with the Vue frontend, you cannot pass a 'whole' observable to the handler.
-To ensure updates are always captured, ensure you create an observable with a value, then only bind to that value.
+To ensure updates are always captured, create an observable with a value and then only bind to that value.
 This is demonstrated in the usage example above.